sparktseung/sparktseung.github.io/pages/notes/cloudr/cloudr.md

 cd desired-directory
 ```

-Once I have switched to the directory containing the R script, I will type the followinf command to run it (in the backgroud).
+Once I have switched to the directory containing the R script, I will type the following command to run it (in the backgroud).
 ```
 nohup R CMD BATCH somescript.R &
 ```